le0pard/le0pard.github.io/_posts/fun/2013-09-19-check-your-build-status-by-sphero.md

 <a href="/assets/images/fun/sphero/sphero1.png"><img src="/assets/images/fun/sphero/sphero1.png" alt="sphero" title="sphero" class="aligncenter" /></a>

 Sphero is small spherical robot.
-More info you can find on [official page](http://www.gosphero.com/) and in [this video](http://www.youtube.com/watch?v=5Bg88VkWGOQ).
+More info you can find on [official page](http://www.gosphero.com/) and see it in [this video](http://www.youtube.com/watch?v=5Bg88VkWGOQ).

 Yes, this is just a toy.
-But this toy have [development documents](https://github.com/orbotix/DeveloperResources) and [many SDKs](https://developer.gosphero.com/).
+But this toy have [development docs](https://github.com/orbotix/DeveloperResources) and [many SDKs](https://developer.gosphero.com/).
 So you can create applications, which will manipulate Sphero for your needs.

 # Travis CI